^

 28 May 2021, 09:00

-Most often, young physically active people seek medical help, who, even after artificial knee replacement, continue to maintain physical activity and lead an active lifestyle.
-However, this activity has its “minus”: the endoprosthesis wears out quickly, and it becomes necessary to perform a second replacement.
+Most often, young physically active people seek medical help, who continue to maintain physical activity and lead an active lifestyle even after artificial knee replacement.
+However, this activity has its own "minus": the endoprosthesis wears out quickly, and there is a need for a repeat replacement.

-Information provided on the page: Binghamton university
+Information is presented on the page: Binghamton University

 You are reporting a typo in the following text: